E-sa/form-list/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### `description`
+# description

-its a simple form and list made by react and redux.
+It is a simple form and list made by react and redux.

-### `install`

-npm install react-router-dom

-npm i redux --save-dev

-npm install node-sass

-npm install --save react-redux
+To start:

+    1.Download the project

+    2.Run `npm install`

-### `npm start`
+    3.Run `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+    4.See the result on your browser